DinographicPixels/.github/profile/README.md

 - [Project website: TouchGuild](https://touchguild.com)

 #### More information:
-- Note that DinographicPixels isn't a corporation and is independent.
+- Note that DinographicPixels isn't a corporation **yet** and is independent.
 - Working at DinographicPixels is not paid because of budget restrictions, we're hiring volunteers.
 - Most of /every repositories in this organization are made by PakkoGraphic (@pakkographic).